ibm-cloud-docs/EventStreams/quick_setup_guide.md

 Partitions are distributed across the brokers to increase the scalability of your topic.
 You can also use them to distribute messages across the members of a consumer group.

 You can also specify an optional `configs` object within the request.
 This allows you to specify the `retentionMs` property, which controls how long (in milliseconds) Kafka retains messages published to the topic.
 After this time elapses the messages are automatically deleted to free space.
 You must specify the value of the `retentionMs` property in a whole number of hours (for example, multiples of 3600000).
+The default retention period for messages as defined by the 'retention.ms` key is 24 hours.
+The minimum is 1 hour and the maximum is 30 days.
+Specify this value as multiples of hours.

 For guidance about the settings that you can modify when creating topics, see [topic configuration](/docs/EventStreams?topic=EventStreams-kafka_java_api{: external}).